cellinewilliem/ML-Based-Stock-Forecast-and-Efficient-Portofolio-Construction/README.md

 The Random Forest model achieved the highest cumulative returns, outperforming traditional time series models and the market return benchmark.

 ## Project Structure
-- `Data_Preprocessing.py`: Prepares data from the SSE50 index
+- `Data_Preprocessing.py`: Prepares data from the SSE50 index, can be found in the Data folder
+- `Data`: Contains all the stock data we use in this project
-- `code.ipynb`: Implements forecasting models and portfolio optimization
+- `Full Code.ipynb`: Implements forecasting models and portfolio optimization
-- `results/`: Visualizations comparing model and market returns
+- `Results`: Visualizations comparing model and market returns
-- `FMA4200_Project_Report.pdf`: Detailed final report on methodology, results, and analysis
+- `Project Report.pdf`: Detailed final report on methodology, results, and analysis

 ## Getting Started
 1. Clone the repository